Sutherland Institute: Policy positions

 In 2005, Sutherland contacted 232 local Utah governments with a proposal for a resolution whereby cities would state their support of Sutherland's definition of the family as a man, woman, and children.
 One city, Kanab, Utah, accepted and enacted the resolution, which was criticized as homophobic by some city residents and elected officials.

-In 2013, former Institute president Paul Mero voiced opposition to the annual Sundance Film Festival, saying Utah taxpayers should not have to subsidize a festival which featured obscenity and pornography.
+In 2013, former institute president Paul Mero voiced opposition to the annual Sundance Film Festival, saying Utah taxpayers should not have to subsidize a festival which featured obscenity and pornography.

-The Institute's opposition to a state-proposed nondiscrimination law placed it in opposition to the Church of Jesus Christ of Latter-day Saints which was pushing for the ordinance in place of possible more sweeping societal changes.
-Mero's involvement in the matter was later cited by the Institute's board of directors as a reason that he was asked to resign in August 2014.
+The institute's opposition to a state-proposed nondiscrimination law placed it at odds with the Church of Jesus Christ of Latter-day Saints, which was pushing for the ordinance in place of more sweeping societal changes.
+Mero's involvement in the matter was later cited by the institute's board of directors as a reason that he was asked to resign in August 2014.